-Recyclable Polymers Global Trade has Ranged Within Narrow Limits Between 2020 and 2025.
+Recyclable Polymers Global Trade Ranged Within Narrow Limits, 2020 to 2025

-Trade volume for recyclable PE, styrenics and PVC has been relatively consistent over the last several years, despite changes in the amount of virgin polymer traded globally, fluctuations in the price of virgin polymer, government restrictions on imports of recyclable material, changing demand by brand owners, new technologies, and other factors.
-Trade flows between countries and regions have, however, changed.
+Trade volume for recyclable PE, styrenics, and PVC has been relatively consistent over the last several years, despite changes in the amount of virgin polymer traded globally, fluctuations in the price of virgin polymer, government restrictions on imports of recyclable material, changing demand by brand owners, new technologies, and other factors.
+However, trade flows between countries and regions have changed.

 The volume of recyclable PE traded globally from 2020 to 2025 ranged between 2.8 and 3.1 million tons per year; recyclable styrenics, between 230,000 to 299,000 tons per year; recyclable PVC, between 260,000 and 348,000 tons per year, and recyclable PET, between 1.8 to 2.0 million tons per year.